digiaiiris/tuntilukkarihelp/README.md

 - User's time-off balance in Workday
 - Number of Workday notifications and actions waiting in the user's inbox

 Tuntilukkari does not store any of the above data on its cloud services.
-The following data is stored by Tuntilukkari on the local storage of the user's browser:
+However, the following data is stored by Tuntilukkari on the **local storage of the user's browser**:
 - User settings
 - Recent work entries cache
 - Available project tasks cache

-The data stored on the browser's local storage does not contain personal data of the user.
+The above data stored on the browser's local storage does not contain personal data of the user.

 ## Data Protection Rights